phasegenomics/phasegenomics.github.io/_posts/2018-09-20-starting-assembly-guidelines.md

 Hi-C is a great tool for genome scaffolding, but its success depends crucially on the starting assembly.
 It is therefore important to ensure that your starting assembly is of sufficient quality for the scaffolding task.

 These recommendations cover the most common case of using Hi-C to scaffold a haploid genome assembly.
-If you plan to attempt diploid or polyploid Hi-C scaffolding, that is frequently possible.
+Diploid or polyploid Hi-C scaffolding is possible but more complex.
 If you want a diploid or polyploid assembly please email support@phasegenomics.com to learn more about our recommendations.

 1    Assembly technologies